Financial Aid Programs

 The CSU maintains efforts to ensure educational opportunity for all students.
 In addition to the significant state subsidy provided to all students who enroll at the CSU, reflected by its low fee structure, the CSU also dedicates a significant amount of its revenues to need-based grants each year.

 - State University Grant (SUG) - provides need-based awards to cover a portion of the State Tuition Fee for eligible undergraduate, graduate, and postbaccalaureate students who are California residents or are otherwise determined as eligible.
-Systemwide, the priority is to award a SUG at least equal to the amount of the State Tuition Fee ($5,472 for undergraduates, $6,348 for teaching credential and $6,738 for graduate and postbaccalaureate students) to eligible students who apply for financial aid by March 2, who have an expected family contribution (EFC) of $800 or less, and who are not receiving a Cal Grant or other award designated to cover fees.
-Each campus has established local awarding policies and priorities for these funds.
+Systemwide, the priority is to award a SUG at least equal to the amount of the State Tuition Fee ($5,472 for undergraduates, $6,348 for teaching credential and $6,738 for graduate and postbaccalaureate students) to eligible students who apply for financial aid by March 2, who have an expected family contribution (EFC) of $4,000 or less, and who are not receiving a Cal Grant or other award designated to cover fees.
+Funding for ths program is limited.
+Students must reapply for consideration every year.
+State University Grant awards are limited based on the number of units a student has earned and published length of their academic program.
+For more complete information, review the financial aid web site(s) of the campuses you are interested in or currently attending.

 - Educational Opportunity Program (EOP) Grant - provides assistance to economically and educationally disadvantaged undergraduates.
 Recipients must be California residents who are admitted to a CSU campus through the Educational Opportunity Program.
 EOP students may receive a grant, based on need, of up to $2,000 per year.